 In some cases, the committee may ask an associate vice provost to talk with you about your project and suggest revisions before a decision is made.

 If your application is turned down, you will receive a letter of explanation.
 If you disagree with the explanation, you will have an opportunity to appeal to the committee.
-Please contact Jamie Prenkert, the associate vice provost who chairs the committee and administers the sabbatical leave program, if you are in this position.
-He may be reached at email@example.com or 812-855-2809.
+Please contact Beth Gazley, the associate vice provost who chairs the committee and administers the sabbatical leave program, if you are in this position.
+She may be reached at firstname.lastname@example.org or 812-855-2809.